Newpaw/food_reader/calorie-tracker/README.md

 - Enhance UI with CSS frameworks
 - Improve AI analysis accuracy with fine-tuning
 - Add nutritional information beyond just calories
+- Implement multi-user support with different roles
+- Add support for different measurement units

 ## Security Considerations

 For production deployment, consider:
-- Changing the JWT secret key
+- Changing the JWT secret key in the docker-compose.yml file
 - Securing the OpenAI API key using environment variables
 - Adding file upload size limits
 - Implementing MIME type validation
 - Setting up proper CORS configuration
 - Moving to a more robust database like PostgreSQL
 - Adding rate limiting
+- Using HTTPS for all communications
+- Implementing proper backup strategies for the database and uploaded images

 ## AI Food Analysis